 From December to January, this Pismo Beach monarch butterfly grove turns into a home for a massive amount of Monarchs.
-When I was there it was estimated that 30,000 were there.
+When I was there, it was estimated that 30,000 butterflies were as well.

 Nitt Witt Ridge

-The Hearst Castle of trash is a fun jaunt off Pacific Coast Highway that you can tour multiple times a day.
+The Hearst Castle of trash is a fun adventure off Pacific Coast Highway that you can tour multiple times a day.
 It is exceptionally eclectic — making it perfect for this list.

 Learn about how this overlooked vegetable is grown and harvested on an actual luffa farm.
-You can even buy and take home one; a fun and unique spot.
+You can even buy and take one home, making this a fun and unique spot.